1100 Creedmoor Avenue, Pittsburgh, PA 15226

 its long history have included former Pittsburgh Mayor Thomas Gallagher, former

-County Commissioner John J. Kane and the former head of the United Steelworkers
+County Commissioner John J. Kane and former head of the United Steelworkers

 Union Phillip Murray.